dustywhite7/Econ8320/SlidesCode/4 - Factoring and Debugging.md

 - What needs to be fixed?

-*Note: The name has its origins in the physical removal of bugs from giant vaccuum-tube computers in the early/mid 20th century*
+*Note: Anecdotally, "debugging" has its origins in the physical removal of bugs from giant vaccuum-tube computers in the early/mid 20th century, and is attributed to Grace Hopper*

 ---